-No change in the method of determining the interest rate on the 2023 Series B-2 Bonds shall be made unless the Trustee has received, at least 30 days prior to the Interest Method Change Date, (1) a Certificate of an Authorized Officer of the Corporation specifying (i) the date which is to be the Interest Method Change Date and (ii) the method of determining the interest rate which shall take effect on such date, (2) if necessary, an amendment to the 2023 Series B-2 Liquidity Facility conforming the 2023 Series B-2 Liquidity Facility to the requirements of the 2023 Series B-2 Supplemental Resolution applicable to such instrument from and after the Interest Method Change Date or provision for the issuance of an alternate Liquidity Facility meeting the requirements of the 2023 Series B-2 Supplemental Resolution, in which case the Interest Method Change Date shall also be a Facility Change Date, together with various opinions of counsel as set forth in the 2023 Series B-2 Supplemental Resolution, and (3) a Bond Counsel's Opinion to the effect that the proposed change in the method of determining the interest rate on the 2023 Series B-2 Bonds is consistent with the provisions of the 2023 Series B-2 Supplemental Resolution and will not adversely affect the exclusion of the interest on the 2023 Series B-2 Bonds from gross income for Federal income tax purposes.
+No change in the method of determining the interest rate on a Series of Variable Rate Bonds shall be made unless the Trustee has received, at least 30 days prior to the Interest Method Change Date, (1) a Certificate of an Authorized Officer of the Corporation specifying (i) the date which is to be the Interest Method Change Date and (ii) the method of determining the interest rate which shall take effect on such date, (2) if necessary, an amendment to the applicable Initial Liquidity Facility conforming such Initial Liquidity Facility to the requirements of the 2023 Series E-3 Supplemental Resolution or the 2018 Series L Supplemental Resolution, as applicable, applicable to such instrument from and after the Interest Method Change Date or provision for the issuance of an alternate Liquidity Facility meeting the requirements of the 2023 Series E-3 Supplemental Resolution or the 2018 Series L Supplemental Resolution, as applicable, in which case the Interest Method Change Date shall also be a Facility Change Date, together with various opinions of counsel as set forth in the 2023 Series E-3 Supplemental Resolution or the 2018 Series L Supplemental Resolution, as applicable, and (3) a Bond Counsel's Opinion to the effect that the proposed change in the method of determining the interest rate on the Variable Rate Bonds of the applicable Series is consistent with the provisions of the 2023 Series E-3 Supplemental Resolution or the 2018 Series L Supplemental Resolution, as applicable, and will not adversely affect the exclusion of the interest on Variable Rate Bonds of the applicable Series from gross income for Federal income tax purposes.

-Optional and Mandatory Purchase of 2023 Series B-2 Bonds
+Optional and Mandatory Purchase of Variable Rate Bonds

-Purchase of the 2023 Series B-2 Bonds on Demand of Owner
+Purchase of the Variable Rate Bonds on Demand of Owner

-Each owner of a 2023 Series B-2 Bond may, by delivery of a written notice of tender to the Principal Office of the Tender Agent at The Bank of New York Mellon, 240 Greenwich Street, New York, New York 10286, Attention: Corporate Trust Operations (or such other address as may be established by the Tender Agent from time to time), and the Remarketing Agent at J.P.
-Morgan Securities LLC, 383 Madison Avenue, 3rd Floor, New York, New York 10179 (or such other address as may be established by the Remarketing Agent from time to time), not later than 5:00 p.m., New York City time, on any Business Day not less than seven (7) calendar days before the particular Business Day chosen as the purchase date, demand payment of the Purchase Price on and as of such purchase date of all or a portion of such 2023 Series B-2 Bond in any denomination authorized by the 2023 Series B-2 Supplemental Resolution; provided, however, that no 2023 Series B-2 Bonds of an owner shall be purchased unless any remaining 2023 Series B-2 Bonds of such owner shall be in a denomination authorized by the 2023 Series B-2 Supplemental Resolution.
+Each owner of a Variable Rate Bond may, by delivery of a written notice of tender to the Principal Office of the Tender Agent at The Bank of New York Mellon, 240 Greenwich Street, New York, New York 10286, Attention: Corporate Trust Operations (or such other address as may be established by the Tender Agent from time to time), and the Remarketing Agent at 520 Madison Avenue, 6th Floor, New York, New York 10022 (or such other address as may be established by the Remarketing Agent from time to time), not later than 5:00 p.m., New York City time, on any Business Day not less than seven (7) calendar days before the particular Business Day chosen as the purchase date, demand payment of the Purchase Price on and as of such purchase date of all or a portion of such Variable Rate Bond in any denomination authorized by 2023 Series E-3 Supplemental Resolution or the 2018 Series L Supplemental Resolution, as applicable; provided, however, that no Variable Rate Bonds of a Series of an owner shall be purchased unless any remaining Variable Rate Bonds of such Series of such owner shall be in a denomination authorized by the 2023 Series E-3 Supplemental Resolution or the 2018 Series L Supplemental Resolution, as applicable.
 Each such notice of tender shall be irrevocable and effective upon receipt and shall: